sylviajsy/mern-pern-project/README.md

 8. If you want to run both servers using concurrently (which is already a npm dependency on the server) you can keep the script in the package.json in the server that reads `"dev": " concurrently 'npm start' 'cd .. && cd client && npm run dev' "`.
 If you run the command `npm run dev` from within your server, both the client and backend servers will start.
 9. Go to `http://localhost:5173/` and you should see something like this 💪
 <img width="1335" height="646" alt="Screenshot 2026-03-11 at 4 34 11 PM" src="https://github.com/user-attachments/assets/b3994b8d-92a9-4b0b-9aa9-b6e8e6ddd2e7" />

+## Nice-to-Have
+- Map Integration: Display sightings on a map using tools such as GoogleMap API
+- Photo Uploads: Allow users to upload photos of sightings instead of only storing URLs.
+- Data Visualization: